 leadersheep: Moses the shepherd

 From humble shepherd to leader of men, Moses has been lauded as the greatest teacher of the Jewish people and a precursor to Jesus Christ.
 This interactive experience is suitable for both religious and secular groups as it focuses on the principles of leadership that Moses knew and that shepherds still use today.
-Opportunities to interact with live sheep and learn from them, as well as from one another.
+Demonstrations include unique opportunities to interact with live sheep and learn from them, as well as from one another.

 jacob: there's no such thing as free love

 Jacob is the most famous literal shepherd in the Bible.
-He worked for his father in law for 14 years and built a woolly empire from his earnings (much like some of the 20th century Basque herders in the Western states).
+He worked for his father in law for 14 years and built a woolly empire (much like some of the 20th century Basque herders in the Western states).
 Was Jacob a Master Shepherd, were his plans directed by God, or did he benefit from dumb luck and genetics?
 The topics of this presentation include man's plans vs. God's designs and fair business practices, both Biblical and modern day.
 Perfect for drawing parallels between interpersonal relationships then and now!

 Ram's horns and yarmulkes: Sacred space